conoro/ytpodders/README.md

 * Click "Show" on App Secret and note it
 * Download conf.json, YTPodders binary, youtube-dl, ffmpeg and ffprobe binaries as one download here.
 * Unzip that file and put everything in a directory of your choosing
-* TODO: Possibly make the above a single Inno installer for Windows.
 * Edit conf.json and put App Key and App Secret from above in the relevant place in the file and save it
 * Open a Windows CMD window, OSX Terminal or Linux Terminal, cd to your directory and type ytpodders
 * You'll be shown a URL, copy that and open it in your web browser